 Michele Leggott is an award winning poet, academic, essayist, and editor.
 She is also coordinator of the New Zealand Electronic Poetry Centre (nzepc) at the University of Auckland, a leading online literary resource.
 Leggott has published several volumes of poetry, and has had poems, articles and essays published in journals and anthologies.
 She has also published several significant works of non-fiction, including Young Knowledge: the Poems of Robin Hyde, published in 2003.
-Michele Leggott is the 2008/2009 New Zealand Poet Laureate.
+Michele Leggott was New Zealand Poet Laureate for 2008/2009.

 FROM THE OXFORD COMPANION TO NEW ZEALAND LITERATURE